MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-If you're ready to start creating a guide with Microsoft Dynamics 365 Guides in preview, you're in the right place!
+If you're ready to start creating a guide with Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)], you're in the right place!

 To create a guide, you’ll use two applications: